From LED Christmas lights to DIY wrapping paper, celebrate the holidays sustainably with these eco-friendly tips.

 1. Choose an eco-friendly Christmas tree

 Granted, many choose to dispose of their real Christmas trees by throwing them out on the curb.
-But the carbon footprint of a 6.5-foot artificial tree is more than two times that of a real tree that goes to the landfill.
+However, the carbon footprint of a 6.5-foot artificial tree is more than two times that of a real tree that goes to the landfill.

 Now, if you already have an artificial tree, by all means, put it up.
 If you don’t, opt for a real tree that’s locally grown.
 If your city doesn’t offer treecycling services, you can replant it in your garden, use it as compost, or chop it for firewood when the holidays are over.